How behavioural debt builds, and how to clear it

 You hit deadlines.

-But in the process, you slowly drift from the behaviour you actually need.
+But slowly, the behaviour you need drifts from the behaviour you get.

 The 3 types of behavioural debt